lockwooda/notes/Y2S2/COMP2215/5-MemoryMappedIO.md

 * DDR* - Port * Data Direction Register
 * PIN* - Port * Input Pins Address

 We can use the io.h header file to define constant labels for the correct addresses for the registers on the target chip.
-They are 8-bit unsigned int registers.
+They are 8-bit unsigned int registers, using type `uint8_t`.

 For example, to set PB7 as 1 in the DDRB, you do the following: